-Do you have a “difficult” wiggler in your homeschool co-op?
-Wigglers need to move to learn.
+Do you have a child who never stops moving?
+I call them wigglers, and wigglers need to move to learn.
 Learn how to reach a wiggler and make learning come alive.
 (Day 2 in my series on handling the “difficult” student at your homeschool co-op).

 This post may contain affiliate links.
 See my disclosure policy for details.

 You know that list of things you never thought you’d say until you became a parent?
 My most memorable include:

 Don’t throw snakes at me.

 We do not climb the walls in this house.